arj03/datagrid/README.md

-This is a work in progress, documentation will come
+This is a work in progress, documentation will come.
+For now the examples directory is your best source.

 Requirements:
  - underscore.js